microsoft/fluentui/packages/react-input/Spec.md

 ### Visual variants

-See the design spec for details on the appearance of each of these.
-Note that the actual colors used will follow the theme; white/gray/black are just examples from the default theme.

-Visual variants for the main field are as follows:
+Visual variants are as follows:

 - `outline` (default): the field has a full outline, with a slightly darker underline on the bottom
 - `underline`: the field has an underline on the bottom only
 - `filledDarker`: the field has a gray background and no underline/outline
 - `filledLighter`: the field has a white background and no underline/outline (for use on top of gray/colored backgrounds)

-Visual variants for the bookend are as follows:

-- `filled` (default): bookends have a gray background, black text, and no border
-- `brand`: bookends have a brand color (such as blue or purple) background, white text, and no border
-- `transparent`: bookends have a transparent background, black text, and only a thin inside border to distinguish them from the field
+See the design spec for details on each of these.
+(Note that the actual colors used will follow the theme; white/gray are just examples from the default theme.)

 ### Behavior variants